IngFrancis/IngFrancis/README.md

   <h2>👨‍💻 About Me</h2>
   <p>
     I'm a passionate <b>Software Engineer</b> and <b>AI & Robotics Developer</b> focused on building
-    <b>intelligent, scalable, and modern technology solutions</b>.
-My work combines software engineering,
-    artificial intelligence, and robotics to create systems capable of interacting with the real world.
+    intelligent systems that combine software engineering, robotics, and artificial intelligence.
   </p>

   <p>
-    I enjoy working on projects that integrate <b>computer vision, machine learning, and modern web technologies</b>
+    My work explores <b>computer vision, machine learning, and modern software technologies</b>
-    to solve complex problems and push the boundaries of intelligent systems.
+    to create systems capable of understanding and interacting with their environment.
   </p>

   <hr/>